 Prof. Zbig Wasilewski is internationally renowned for his contributions to the field of Molecular Beam Epitaxy (MBE), quantum-dot and quantum-well photonic devices such as THz Quantum Cascade Lasers (QCL), as well as quantum structures and device

+Alan got his PhD in Electrical and Computer Engineering under Professor Zbig Wasilewski's supervision in 2020.
 Alan has a BSc degree in Physics from the Chinese University of Hong Kong (2007) and MSc in Physics from Hong Kong University of Science and Technology (2009).
-Before joining the Zbig's MBE group, Alan participated in various nano-photonics and biophysics research projects.

 Yinqiu (Peyton) Shi now works as a research associate in the QNC-MBE Lab after graduating with a PhD degree in Physics (Nanotechnology) under Prof. Wasilewski’s supervision in 2021.
 She obtained her BSc (Hons) in Physics at the University of Toronto in 2014.